 Stage 2 – 4 week reminder

-If you do not record any face to face engagements and miss all your scheduled teaching events in a 4 week period, you will be contacted by email and contacted by phone to discuss the reasons for non-attendance and offer appropriate pastoral support where required.
-You may also be required to attend a Support Meeting with the Student Engagement Team.
+If you do not record any face to face engagements and miss all your scheduled teaching events in a 4 week period, you will be contacted by email to discuss the reasons for non-attendance and offered appropriate pastoral support where required.

 Stage 3 – 6 Weeks Final Warning

-If you do not record any face to face engagements and miss all your scheduled teaching events falling within a 6 week period, you will be contacted by email with a meeting initiation to meet with the Student Engagement Team, the Visa Compliance Team and your College to discuss your non-engagement.
+If you do not record any face to face engagements and miss all your scheduled teaching events falling within a 6 week period, you will be contacted by email with an invitation to an Engagement Support Meeting with the Student Engagement Team and your College to discuss your non-engagement.
 The Teams will review your entire student profile including interactions with Blackboard, Panopto, Assessments, Examinations, Personal Tutor Meetings etc. and will be discussed in your meeting.

 Stage 4 – Notice of Withdrawal

-If you do not record any face to face engagements and miss all your scheduled teaching events falling within an 8 week period then you will be referred to your School with a recommendation to withdraw you from the programme.
+If you do not record any face to face engagements and miss all your scheduled teaching events falling within an 8 week period then you will be referred to your College and the Visa Compliance Team with a recommendation to withdraw you from the programme.

 Appeals

 If you reach Stage 4 you will have five working days in which to lodge an appeal in line with the University Appeals Process.
-An appeal should be submitted in writing to the Head of International Student Services that demonstrates why you have not been able to respond to previous communications.
+An appeal should be submitted in writing to the Head of Visa Compliance that demonstrates why you have not been able to respond to previous communications.
 If an appeal is not received, or if evidence in support of an appeal is not deemed satisfactory, you will be withdrawn for non-attendance and officially informed of this in writing.
-You will be reported to the UKVI and your Tier 4 visa will be withdrawn.
+You will be reported to the UKVI and your Student Visa will be withdrawn.

-We understand you may need to be away from university during term time.
-In these cases, you must request your absence prior to the leaving the university.
+We understand that you may need to be away from university during term time.
+You must request your absence prior to leaving the University and the absence must be under 60 days.
 To do this you must contact your College with the dates you request off and the reason for your absence.
 In some circumstances, you may need to provide evidence for your absence, such as medical documentation if you are absent due to illness.
-Your College may have specific requirements for absence or a specified absence policy.
+Your College may have specific requirements for absence, please ensure you speak with them prior to your absence to ensure it adheres to their policy.
 A decision would be made on whether the length of absence would impact you academically and how you can engage with your course while absent.

 You do not need permission to travel during official vacation periods, but we recommend that you request a 'Confirmation of Study' letter in MAP before you travel to show to UKVI Border Officials.
 If you are unclear regarding your official term dates, please check the 'When is Term Time' section of this webpage.

-Postgraduate Taught Students – please note that your engagement period runs all the way until the 30th September, even though the taught part of your studies may have completed.
+Postgraduate Taught Students – please note that your engagement period runs all the way until your course end date, even though the taught part of your studies may have completed.
 You are still required to be studying full time writing up your dissertation.
 This means you must still attend face to face engagements during the summer holidays.
 You cannot work full time during this period as you are still classed as being in term time.

-Postgraduate Research Students - any periods of absence must be authorised by your supervisor and your School BEFORE they take place.
+Postgraduate Research Students - any periods of absence must be authorised by your supervisor and the PGR team before they take place.
 Information on requesting leave is available in your Graduate School handbook.

 I want to complete my studies/dissertation from abroad

-If you wish to complete your studies from abroad, you must seek permission from your college.
+If you wish to complete your studies from abroad, you must seek permission from your College.
 If this is approved, they will update your record accordingly.
-You will need to speak with International Advisors to discuss visa implications of this choice.
+You will need to contact the International Advice Team at astoninternational@aston.ac.uk to discuss the visa implications of this choice.
 If you choose not to return to the UK, we would notify the UKVI accordingly.
 When this has been fully approved, you will no longer need to engage on campus.

-Once your placement has been approved by the Careers & Placements team or your College, you would be expected to complete off campus engagements.
-This can be done by engaging online on Blackboard, keeping contact with the Careers and Placements Team or keeping in contact with your Placement supervisor or personal tutor.
+Once your placement has been approved by the Careers & Placements team or your College, you would be expected to complete off campus engagements regularly until your placement end date.

 I have completed my studies, do I still need to engage